coderguang/domainCheck/README.md

 in linux

-use ./start.sh to start the domainCheck Script
+use ./start.sh to start the domainCheck Script use pwhois can solve the cpu too high problem!

 belown is old wiki:
 use ./file to produce the domain list